-Don’t you feel envious of people who have the ability to capture beautiful sights and memories in a tangible medium, so that they can preserve it and also share them with others?
-We definitely are.
-So whenever we meet such artists, we make sure we share their work with our readers.
-Meet Dina Hazarika Chowdhury, a fine artist from Assam, who creates lovely paintings on canvas and ceramic plates.
+Have you ever felt envious of individuals who can capture stunning moments and sights in a tangible way, allowing them to preserve and share them with others?
+We certainly have.
+That’s why we love to showcase the work of talented artists like Dina Hazarika Chowdhury, a fine artist from Assam who creates beautiful paintings on canvas and ceramic plates.

 One fine day, I just felt this urge to do something creative so I bought a couple of acrylic and fabric paints to paint the entrance of our house with a bright tulip painting covering the entire door.
 That was the dawn of the artist in me.
 When I left Bangalore, the house owner decided to keep the painting on the door and not repaint it.
 I consider that as my first instance of appreciation as an artist.

 When did your passion turn into a full-fledged venture/business?

 After my first tryst with painting, I was totally hooked.
 Soon I started buying small canvases, some paint and posted the artwork on my Facebook.
 Gradually people started noticing my work and very soon, they were offering to buy them.
 Then word spread through my friends and acquaintances and I began receiving orders.

 The biggest validation came when one of my friends, who was a committee member of the Assam Association of Bangalore suggested that I put up my art for display during the Bihu festival.
 It was a great opportunity so I accepted the offer, and held my very first art exhibition with about ten to fifteen art pieces.
 I managed to sell only one painting!
 But I continued making more as a hobby and very soon, I found myself maintaining an account book to manage my orders.

 I haven’t had another exhibition yet, it is just my art and the connection people have with it, that has brought me this far.